othmanmanasrah95/transfer/README.md

 # Snake_GPT
-This project was inspired by the original localGPT repo [localGPT] (https://github.com/PromtEngineer/localGPT).
+- This project was inspired by the original localGPT repo [localGPT] (https://github.com/PromtEngineer/localGPT).

 The features that we have added it to the project:

+## Chrome Extension:
-Chrome Extension: takes the prompt and content from the page visited.
+Takes the prompt and content from the page visited.
-Save the content and related prompts into mongo DB.
+Saves the content and related prompts into mongo DB.
-Convert the content into pdf and store it in the DB indexes Ingesting the content after each recieved from the browser.
+Converts the content into pdf and store it in the SOURCE_DOCUMENTS folder.
+Ingests the text after each content recieved from the browser.
 (We can add feature to the extension to ingest on a button).
-Answer the question recieved depending on the documents ingested.
+Answers the question recieved depending on the documents ingested.
+(Takes too much time on CPU)

-The REST APIs are in the file called backAPIs.
+The REST APIs to communicate with the backend are in the file called backAPIs (You can change the device_type to cpu or cuda in the code).
+Run the backAPIs file after choosing the model you want to load, by " python backAPIs.py " command.